Harrish-6/Multivariate-Time-Series-Forecasting/README.md

 **Overview**

 This project aims to forecast the closing prices of multiple stocks using multivariate time series analysis.
-By considering the interdependencies between different stocks, this approach can provide more accurate predictions compared to forecasting each stock individually.
+By considering the interdependencies between different stocks, this approach can provide more reliable predictions compared to forecasting each stock individually.

 **Key Objectives**